OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/upgrading.md

 are initializing your contract with `42` as the value of the `x` state variable.

-This command will print the address of your contract, and it will updated it in the `zos.local.json` file.
+This command will print the address of your contract, and it will update the `zos.local.json` file.

 > **Note**: When calling an initializer with many variables, these should be
 > passed as a comma-separated list, with no spaces in between.